Context-Free Groups and Bass-Serre Theory: Bass-Serre Theory

 \begin{remark} The following facts are crucial: \begin{enumerate} \item If $g_0x_1 \cdots g_{k-1}x_k g_{k} \RAS*{S_{\cG}} h_0y_1 \cdots h_{\ell-1}y_\ell h_{\ell}$, with $x_1 \cdots x_k\in \Pi(P,Q)$, then $y_1 \cdots y_\ell\in \Pi(P,Q)$, too. \item If $ g \in \pi(\cG,P,Q)$ with $g= g_0y_1 \cdots g_{k-1}y_k g_{k} \in \IRR(B_\cG)$, then the path $y_1 \ldots y_k\in \Pi(P,Q)$ is uniquely defined by $g$.
 If we have $g \RAS*{S_{\cG}} \hat g\in \IRR({S_{\cG}})$, then the ``$y$-sequence'' $y_1 \ldots y_k$ does not change, and we can write $\hat g = c_0y_1 \cdots c_{k-1}y_k \tilde g_{k}$ as a word in $\Sig^*$ where $c_i \in C_{y_{i+1}}$ and $\tilde g_{k}\in G_Q$.
 Moreover, the prefix $c_0y_1 \cdots c_{k-1}y_k$ depends on $gG_Q$, only. \end{enumerate} \end{remark}

-\prref{rem:britton} gives us an easy algorithm for the decidability of the word problem of $\pi_1(\cG,P)$.

-\begin{corollary} Let $\cG$ be a graph of groups with underlying graph $Y$.
-For all $y\in E(Y)$ let the membership problem of $G_y^y$ in $G_{s(y)}$ be decidable and let the word problem for $G_P$ be decidable for some $P\in V(Y)$.
-Furthermore, let the isomorphisms $G_y^y \to G_y^{\ov y}$ be effectively computable for all $y\in E(Y)$.
+\prref{rem:britton} gives us an easy algorithm for the decidability of the word problem of $\pi_1(\cG,P)$ as we will see next. \begin{corollary} Let $\cG$ be a graph of groups with underlying graph $Y$.
+For all $y\in E(Y)$ let the membership problem of $G_y$ in $G_{s(y)}$ be decidable and let the word problem for $G_P$ be decidable for some (or equivalently every) $P\in V(Y)$.
+Furthermore, let the isomorphisms $G_y \to G_{\ov y}$ be effectively computable for all $y\in E(Y)$.
 Then the word problem of $\pi_1(\cG,P)$ is decidable. \end{corollary} Here, the membership problem of a subgroup $H$ in a group $G$ is to decide whether a given $g \in G$ is contained in $H$. \begin{proof} Apply Britton reductions until it is not possible anymore.
-Britton reductions can be effectively computed since the membership problem for $G_y^y$ in $G_{s(y)}$ is decidable and the isomorphisms $G_y^y \to G_y^{\ov y}$ are computable.
+Britton reductions can be effectively computed since the membership problem for $G_y$ in $G_{s(y)}$ is decidable and the isomorphisms $G_y \to G_{\ov y}$ are computable.
 If at the end there is still some $y$ in the resulting word, the input word is not equal to $1$ in $\pi_1(\cG,P)$.
 Otherwise, the algorithm for the word problem in $G_P$ is applied. \end{proof}

-Note that \prref{cor:decidabilityfgog} does not state anything about the complexity.
-The problem is that even if all computations can be performed efficiently, the blow up due to the calculations of the isomorphisms $G_y^y \to G_y^{\ov y}$ might prevent an efficient solution of the word problem in $\pi_1(\cG,P)$.
+Note that \prref{cor:WPgog} does not state anything about the complexity.
+The problem is that even if all computations can be performed efficiently, the blow up due to the calculations of the isomorphisms $G_y \to G_{\ov y}$ might prevent an efficient solution of the word problem in $\pi_1(\cG,P)$.
 An example is the Baumslag group $\mathrm{BG}(1,2) = \genr{a,t,b}{tat^{-1}= a^2, bab^{-1}=t}$ which is an HNN-extension of the Baumslag-Solitar group $\mathrm{BS}(1,2)$.
-For this group, the straightforward algorithm as in \prref{cor:decidabilityfgog} leads to a non-elementary running time (i.\,e., there is no fixed tower of exponentials as bound for the running time).
+For this group, the straightforward algorithm as in \prref{cor:WPgog} leads to a non-elementary running time (\ie there is no fixed tower of exponentials as bound for the running time).
 However, in \cite{muw11bg} it is shown that the word problem still can be solved in polynomial time by using super exponential compression of the intermediate results.